Strategy & Management Consultants, Subject Matter Experts, Researchers, & More

 Presently, Levi is also a research assistant for social scientists at John Jay College.
 He hopes to one day have his social science research published.

-Recent projects include: College for America
+Recent projects include: The James Irvine Foundation, The Bridgespan Group, Community Works West, College for America

 Personal interests include: Naam and Kundalini yoga; spending time with her 10-year-old daughter; reading anything she can get her hands on; writing, dance, theater and travel

-Taunya studied Urban Studies and Dance at Barnard College, and Humanities with a focus on Creative Writing at SUNY Empire State.
+Taunya studied Urban Studies and Dance at Barnard College and Humanities with a focus on Creative Writing at SUNY Empire State.
 She is currently working toward a master’s degree in Counseling Psychology at The California Institute of Integral Studies.
 Taunya works as a teaching assistant for the Integral Counseling Department, where she also serves on the Diversity Task Force, helping to develop effective strategies for creating a more inclusive curriculum, and diversifying the student body and faculty.
 A certified Naam yoga instructor and Harmonyum therapist, Taunya is also a regular contributor to Rootlight and Dr. Joseph Michael Levry, writing on spirituality, health, and wellness.

 Taunya is a recent transplant to the Bay Area from Brooklyn.
 When not working, writing, or studying, she can be found hanging out with her 10-year-old daughter, exploring their new home.

-Education: MBA from the Lokey School of Business at Mills; BA in Government from Mills College
+Education: MBA from the Lokey School of Business at Mills; B.A. in Government from Mills College

 Personal interests include: Showing horses, cooking, gardening, live music, and traveling